MotusWTS/motusServer/inst/doc/status_api.md

          - `isMobile`: integer; non-zero means a mobile deployment
          - `tsStart`: double; timestamp of deployment start
-         - `tsEnd`: double; timestamp of deployment end, or NA if ongoing
+         - `tsEnd`: double; timestamp of deployment end, or NA if ongoing Sort order for this item is descending by `tsStart`.

 ## Changelog ##